susman8844/YouShadeKWGT/README.md

 ## 💬 Feedback & Support

 Have questions or suggestions?
-Feel free to reach out on Telegram or open an issue here on GitHub.
+Feel free to reach out on Telegram and Discord or open an issue here on GitHub.

 ---